A week of mourning in Rwanda to commemorate 30 years of 1994 genocide

 Sunday’s events mark the start of a week of national mourning, with Rwanda effectively coming to a standstill and national flags flown at half-mast.

-In keeping with tradition, Kagame will be lighting later on Sunday a remembrance flame at the Kigali Genocide Memorial, where more than 250,000 victims are believed to be buried.
+In keeping with tradition, Kagame also lighted a remembrance flame at the Kigali Genocide Memorial, where more than 250,000 victims are believed to be buried.
 He is also expected to deliver a speech later in the day.
+He was accompanied by the first lady, Jeannette Kagame.

 Music will not be allowed in public places or on the radio, while sports events and movies are banned from TV broadcasts unless connected to what has been dubbed “Kwibuka (Remembrance) 30”.